Frequently Asked Questions

 • Don’t overdo it.
 Many people, novice and experienced alike, commonly complain of tired and aching bodies; the result of believing that the harder the body is pushed the faster it will improve.
 In fact, the opposite is true.
 The more moderately you train, as long as you are increasing your heart rate adequately, the more quickly you will improve.

 We only ask that you bring your personal clothes and shoes such as comfortable hiking shoes, pants, tops, fleece, socks, and underwear.
 You can also bring your own camping gear if you have any.
 Otherwise, we provide everything and our gear and equipment is top of the line, lightweight, and comfortable.
-This includes rain gear, headlamps, trekking poles, water filtration system, rain gear, fleece zip jacket, sleeping pad, sleeping bag, tent, stove, fuel and more.
+This includes rain gear, headlamps, trekking poles, water filtration system, rain gear, fleece zip jacket, sleeping pad, sleeping bag, pillow, tent, stove, fuel and more.
 You will receive a complete packing list for your deployment so it will be easy for you to decide what to bring.

 These seminars and assignments are mandatory and necessary in order for you to stay eligible to graduate from our program.
 Community Service.

-Please contact Major (Ret) Marlene Champagne at (828) 782-8322 or marlene@unbrokenspirit.org
+Please contact us at info@unbrokenspirit.org

 Finding our way, together.